11.2 Exposure Sequences and Contemporaneous Calibrations

 CR-SPLIT

-exposures taken to allow removal of cosmic rays in the scientific data during post-observation data processing. - Multiple identical repeat exposures, which can be taken to provide time resolutions of tens of seconds (CCD) or minutes (MAMA).
+exposures taken to allow removal of cosmic rays in the scientific data during post-observation data processing. - Multiple identical repeat exposures, which can be taken to provide time intervals of tens of seconds (CCD) or minutes (MAMA).

 - Pattern sequences, in which the target is stepped, for example along the slit to mitigate the impact of hot pixels or perpendicular to the slit to map a two-dimensional region for spectroscopic observations, or in a dither pattern for imaging observations.